gxchain/docs/docs/guide/apis.md

 ### `get_named_account_balances`

-Obtain account balance based on account name and asset id, return all asset balance if asset id is not specified
+Obtain account balances based on account name and asset id, return all asset balance if asset id is not specified

 params: ```<account_name> <[asset_ids]>```